Xilinx/Vitis-Tutorials/README.md

 ## Tutorials

-The Vitis Tutorials take users through the design methodology and programming model for deploying accelerated application on all Xilinx platforms.
+The Vitis Tutorials take users through the design methodology and programming model for deploying accelerated applications on all Xilinx platforms.
 Tutorials are divided into different topics by function and application.

 <table border="0"  >
 	<tbody>